Monomial stability of Frobenius images: Transferring stability between symmetric function bases

-which are all left justified in the bottom row.
-Removing the bottom left cell and sliding the remaining entries of the bottom row to the left still yields a valid tableau $T'\in K^{(n)}$ that maps to $T\in K^{(n+1)}$ since the first $\lambda_1$ entries of the bottom row of $T'$ are forced to be 1 by the assumption on $n$.
-Hence $K_{\lambda[n],\mu[n]}$ stabilizes for $n\geq 2|\mu|$.\parspace
+and these cells are all left justified in the bottom row.
+Removing the bottom left cell and sliding the remaining entries of the bottom row to the left still yields a valid tableau $T'\in K^{(n)}$ that maps to $T\in K^{(n+1)}$ since the first $\lambda_1$ cells of the bottom row of $T'$ are forced to be labeled 1 by the assumption on $n$.
+Hence, $K_{\lambda[n],\mu[n]}$ stabilizes for $n\geq 2|\mu|$.\parspace